 CO2 in Breweries

-Most of the time it’s told as a funny story.
+The majority of the stories go something like this.
 The sudden shortness of breath is quickly followed by dizziness.
 The worker jumps back from the tank and hopes no one notices.
 Occasionally someone passes out, only to wake up on the floor surrounded by fellow workers who shrug it off as a rite of passage for all brewers.
 Of course, no one tells the owner.
 It was a stupid mistake, it was embarrassing, and it’s a lesson not soon forgotten.

-In addition to personal safety, some local municipalities have added the OSHA CO2 TWA (time-weighted average) exposure limits to bulk CO2 storage safety alarm specifications.
+In addition to personal safety, some state and local municipalities have added the OSHA and Fire Code exposure limits to bulk CO2 storage safety alarm specifications.

-To meet this requirement, CO2Meter offers the RAD-0102-6 which includes an alarm that meets OSHA requirements. it was designed to meet the OSHA time-weighted average (TWA) personal exposure limit (PEL) for CO2.
+To meet this requirement, CO2Meter offers the RAD-0102-6 which includes an alarm that meets OSHA requirements.
+This device was designed to meet the OSHA time-weighted average (TWA) personal exposure limit (PEL) for CO2.

-The The National Institute for Occupational Safety and Health (NIOSH) CAS No. 124-38-9 requirement followed by OSHA says that the average CO2 level a worker can be exposed to over an 8-hour day can be no more than 5,000ppm, and that the short term exposure limit (STEL) can be no more than 30,000ppm (3%).
+The National Institute for Occupational Safety and Health (NIOSH) CAS No. 124-38-9 requirement followed by OSHA says that the average CO2 level a worker can be exposed to over an 8-hour day can be no more than 5,000ppm Time Weighted Average, the half short term exposure limit (1/2 STEL) can be no more than 15,000 ppm and the full short term exposure limit (Full STEL) cannot exceed 30,000ppm (3%).
 To meet these requirements, a third alarm was added to RAD-0102-6.
-This alarm is fixed, and cannot be adjusted by the user.